orsan123/Airbnb-Listings-Data-Analysis/README.md

 <p>
 In many marketplace analyses, availability is incorrectly assumed to represent demand.
 This project challenges that assumption and demonstrates that
-<strong>host-controlled restrictions</strong>—particularly minimum-night policies
+<strong>host-controlled restrictions</strong> particularly minimum-night policies
-and calendar blocking—are major contributors to low booking performance.
+and calendar blocking are major contributors to low booking performance.
 </p>

 <div class="highlight">